top of page

-Rules are Hard to Eliminate
+Rules Are Hard To Eliminate

 Why are some rules, polices, procedures or business practices that are obsolete or dead, still being followed?
 Researchers have found that once a “RULE” is written down and used in a company, it is very difficult to be eliminated … even though the original reason(s) for it being created has disappeared.
 The “RULE” becomes the LAW, not to be challenged by anyone.
 It seems that employees who challenge or question rules are seen as troublemakers or agitators, who are viewed negatively by senior management.
 That type of business culture will eventually devastate any company.